 The oil industry contributed US$ 8.4 billion of revenues to the Indonesian government.
 This amount is 41% higher than the expected amount of US$5.86 billion.

-COMPLETION OF OIL AND GAS PROJECTS
+COMPLETION OF EXPLORATION AND PRODUCTION PROJECTS

 Fifteen oil and gas projects went on stream in 2020.
 These new projects added 9182 barrels of oil per day and 111 million SCF of gas per day.